 - A Grades in: Biology, Maths, Chemistry

 - B Grade: Economics

 When it came to deciding what to apply for as a uni course, I never thought of dentistry.
 And even to this day, I find it a little strange for a 17-year-old to be able to confidently say they want to spend the rest of their lives looking in other people’s mouths.
 How can you really know that’s what you want to do at such a young age?!
 But that’s what most people who study dentistry do in this country.

 Unlike the system in the US for example, where you need to spend 4 years at college (university) doing a number of mini-courses in different subject areas with a focus around the sciences (your ‘major’) before then proceeding to apply to dental school in your early 20s.
 That’s a system I find more sensible as the path for future dentists, simply because there are so many other options for people in this life, and choosing a vocational degree at 17 seems like too bold a move in my opinion.

 You haven’t really experienced what life has to offer at 17 years of age, yet you have immediately narrowed your future path to one that involves dentistry!
 I don’t particularly accept this can be a truly considered decision but that’s the system we have here in the UK.

 Although the more people I speak to about this, the more I appreciate that it is reasonable to accept that even at such a young age people can understand dentistry enough to decide to enter the profession.

-It’s such a cringe-y cliché but going to university really does changes you; it’s when you become an independent for the first time and start getting an idea about who you really are, what you’re passionate about, what you like/dislike etc. My 17 year old self and 20 year old self were incredibly different people.
+It’s such a cringe-y cliché but going to university really does change you; it’s when you become an independent for the first time and start getting an idea about who you really are, what you’re passionate about, what you like/dislike etc. My 17-year-old self and 20-year-old self were incredibly different people.